surv-is-a-dev/the-archive/README.md

 This is a giant archive of a lot of extensions from many users.

-If your file is on here then it is confirmed to be open source, if not read [note 1].
+If your file is on here then it is confirmed to be open source, if not read [1].

 Currently we are not open to contributing just yet, check back later if you would like to contribute.

-For licensing please read [LICENSE.md]

 #### Notes